poissonconsulting/gsdd/tests/testthat/_snaps/gdd.md

         <int> <dbl>
       1  2019  77.0

-# gdd NA if stops before
+# gdd present if stops at

     Code
       gdd